What is COVID-19?

 If you are renting in Canada currently, you may be facing some uncertainties about your future amid the COVID-19 pandemic – especially with the start of a new month on the horizon.
 Provincial governments are currently rolling out plans to help renters during this time:

-British Columbia: The Province has lifted some pandemic restrictions on residential tenancies but is maintaining the moratorium on rent increases and evictions for non-payment of rent.
-Click here for the latest as of July 9, 2020.
+British Columbia: The Province has lifted some pandemic restrictions on residential tenancies but maintaining the moratorium on evictions for non-payment of rent.
+As of November 9, 2020, they have extended their freeze on rental increases until July 2021.
+Click here for the November 9, 2020 update.

 Alberta: There have been no announcements federally about implementing additional protection measures (such as forgiving rent or suspending evictions) for residential tenants.
 In Alberta, new protections are in place for tenants (under the Residential Tenancies Act and Mobile Home Sites Tenancies Act).
 Click here for the latest as of July 13, 2020.